-Create a Signing Identities
+Create a signing certificate

-The maximum number of certificates allowed have been generated.
+You have reached the limit for certificates of this type, then the maximum number of certificates allowed have been generated.
 To fix this, browse to the Apple Developer Center and revoke one of the Production Certificates.

 - Distribution provisioning profiles by default will target App Store.
 In House or Ad Hoc profiles should be created manually.